kolyat/schoolmate/README.md

    7. _Optional_: set up number of articles that will be loaded by client in `LATEST_NEWS_COUNT` variable.

-6. You can use `prepare_db.py` to fill database with predefined test data (this data is stored in<br> `management/commands/_db_data.py` of each application).

-7. Run development server with
+6. Run `prepare_db.py` in order to create database and it's structure.

+7. Create superuser:
     ```bash
+    manage.py createsuperuser
+    ```

+8. Run development server with
+    ```bash
     manage.py runserver
     ```

-8. Do not forget to deactivate virtual environment after server shutdown if `venv` is not needed anymore:
+9. Do not forget to deactivate virtual environment after server shutdown if `venv` is not needed anymore:
     ```bash
     deactivate